 1 Jane Buzhardt recalls that throughout fifty-plus years of marriage, she and John never tired of each others’ company, sharing family life and common interests such as golf and hunting.
 Separated from her husband for the first time on this occasion, Jane remembers she cried all the way back to Prosperity.
 The bus driver was so concerned that he insisted she sit at the front of the bus with him.

 2 The Cuban Winter League was dominated by pitching that year, with batting averages rarely reaching .280

-3 According to Baseball-Reference.com pitching logs, over the course of his career, Buzhardt lost 33 games in which he would have earned a “quality start”a current Sabermetric standard achieved when a starting pitcher gives up fewer than four earned runs over six or more innings pitched.
+3 According to Baseball-Reference.com pitching logs, over the course of his career, Buzhardt lost 33 games in which he would have earned a “quality start”a current Sabermetric standard achieved when a starting pitcher gives up fewer than three earned runs over six or more innings pitched.
 Conversely, Buzhardt was the winning pitcher only six times in his career when he would not have earned a “quality start.”

 4 The opposing pitchers during the losing streak included Spahn (twice), Juan Marichal, Sandy Koufax, Curt Simmons, Harvey Haddix, and Ernie Broglio (a 21-game winner, his career high, that season).